hai-vr/documentation/docs/research/nochat/index.md

   - Delayed events are replaced with coroutines.
   - If invoking these methods fail, it doesn't interrupt the execution of the caller's code.

+UI buttons in VRChat prefabs rely on Unity Events to trigger the `SendCustomEvent` on the original UdonBehaviour, not the UdonSharpBehaviour.
+Due to this, I am forced to keep the original UdonBehaviour GUID around in the project, even if it's practically an empty class.
+I'm not sure of a good way to fix this at the moment.

 ### SaccFlight: Tracking data, controller axis

 <video controls width="816">